Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Introduction

-To supply an example, suppose that random densities are generated from the normal distribution family $\calP = \cbrk{p_{\mu, \sigma} : \mu \in \dsR, \sigma > 0}$ with densities $p_{\mu, \sigma}(x) \propto \exp\left(x (\mu / \sigma^2) - x^2 / (2\sigma^2) \right)$ truncated to $x \in [-1, 1]$.
-Observe that a random element $p$ taking values in $\calP$ satisfies $\log p \subset \spn\cbrk{1, x, x^2}$ and thus lies in a low-dimensional space; the low-dimensional structure can be recovered by applying dimension reduction techniques such as FPCA on $\log p$.
+To illustrate the idea, suppose that random densities are generated from the normal distribution family $\calP = \cbrk{p_{\mu, \sigma} : \mu \in \dsR, \sigma > 0}$ with densities $p_{\mu, \sigma}(x) \propto \exp\left(x (\mu / \sigma^2) - x^2 / (2\sigma^2) \right)$ truncated to $x \in [-1, 1]$.
+Observe that a random element $p$ taking values in $\calP$ satisfies $\log p \subset \spn\cbrk{1, x, x^2}$ and thus lies in a low-dimensional space.
+The low-dimensional structure can be recovered by applying dimension reduction techniques such as FPCA on $\log p$.
 When inferring the distribution of a subpopulation, information borrowing is performed within the low-dimensional space and is analogous to that for the classical linear mixed effects model.
 Remarkably, the proposed methods estimate the low-dimensional structure and pool information fully nonparametrically without imposing parametric shape assumptions.
-A worked simulation example is included in \autoref{example:rand.intercept}.
+A worked simulation example is included in \autoref{supp-example:rand.intercept} of the Supplementary Materials.